 10 a.m. to 2 p.m.

-Teachers who might be interested in sitting in, please use contact form to let us know.
+Teachers who might be interested in sitting in, please use the contact form to let us know.
 We are happy to accommodate teachers who are working with the same age group.
 Also if you would like to volunteer for any portion of a camp, let us know as well.